 - The interview is confidential (except where there is an allegation or threat to the safety of others).
-SIC Housing has a responsibility to seek assistance from Social Work if there are allegations of sexual abuse or other child protection issues.
+We have a responsibility to seek assistance from Social Work if there are allegations of sexual abuse or other child protection issues.

 - The homeless interview asks questions about your circumstances to help us make a decision in line with the homeless legislation.